 The programs in Exercise Sciences strive to promote positive lifestyles for all students through education of the mind and body.
 The program recognizes the need to prepare students to become successful professionals by offering a variety of educational and practical opportunities.
-The program will ensure the needs of students and university are met by providing students with excellent academic experiences, hands-on practical experiences and internships.
+The program will ensure the needs of students and university are met by providing students with excellent academic, hands-on, and practicum experiences.